spz1st/converter/README.md

 ## HTML slides created with slidify

-The file converter.Rmd is a file for making slide presentation on the Shiny applicatin converter with slidify.
+The file converter.Rmd is a file for making slide presentation on the Shiny applicatin converter and the HTML slides can be created with slidify in the R console as following:

+    &gt; library(slidify)

+    &gt; slidify("converter.Rmd")

-The HTML file from slidify can viewed at the following link:
+The HTML file from slidify can be viewed at the following link:

 [https://spz1st.github.io/converter/converter.html](https://spz1st.github.io/converter/converter.html)  (use the arrow keys to go through the slides)